ethereum-optimism/optimism/specs/proposals.md

 payment to the users who paid for gas to remove the malicious output.

 The `op-proposer` can still be used to submit output proposals.
 A naive implementation of the `op-proposer` will still submit output proposals on an interval.
-An more ideal implementation will use heuristics such as time of last submission or number of pending withdrawals that have yet to be included in an output proposal.
+A more ideal implementation will use heuristics such as time of last submission or number of pending withdrawals that have yet to be included in an output proposal.